hornster02/hornster02/README.md

 ***🟦 Gamma Panel*** - ```software change``` brightness/contrast/gamma - profiles - hotkeys.
 Works in games too (windowed/borderless seamless, but in fullscreen some games don't allow changes - but for example in ```dgVoodoo2``` these changes can be forced - Output API / Inherit Color Profile...).
 Issues with AHK - ALT key sent (not physically pressed) via AHK is not accepted by Gamma Panel = when not using switches (multiple functions on one key) this may not be a problem because Gamma Panel supports hotkeys apparently without limitations.
 The second issue is “ inability ” to run Gamma Panel (EXE,LNK) via AHK because the “gapa.ini” will not be loaded (workaround is to run via BAT - first line ```cd /d c:\```, let cmd.exe close automatically). ***[📥 PowerStrip](https://github.com/hornster02/hornster02/raw/main/_PowerStrip_3.9-key.rar)*** https://entechtaiwan.com/util/ps.shtm

 ***🟦 Custom Resolution Utility*** - create a custom resolution and refresh rate for monitor.
-Also ideal for workaround maximum resolution limit on old GPUs by lowering refresh rate - e.g. 2560x1080x54Hz on Radeon HD 4670 (2008 - 1920x1200x60Hz).
+Also ideal for workaround maximum resolution limit on old GPUs by lowering refresh rate - 2560x1080x54Hz on Radeon HD 4670 (2008 - 1920x1200x60Hz).
 Or if Win sets a lower Hz than monitor supports, then if the maximum supported refresh rate is set in CRU for native resolution, then even lower resolutions should be automatically set with maximum refresh rate (```GPU Scaling``` in Radeon Bloatware💩 can break functionality).
 Another option to force a custom refresh rate in DirectX apps is to create a DWORLD value ```ForceRefreshRate``` in ```HKLM\SOFTWARE\Wow6432Node\Microsoft\DirectDraw``` and ```HKLM\SOFTWARE\Microsoft\DirectDraw``` and write a specific number in Hz (restart is not necessary, changes are activated immediately).
 Filling up all "Detailed resolutions" slots can turn off Freesync in Radeon Bloatware💩

 ***🟦 RefreshLock*** - probably the most universal way to force highest supported monitor refresh rate.
 It also works in DirectX/Vulkan/OpenGL